philgunning/finance-pipeline/blog.md

 ### Graphs

 All of our `op` functions are in a file called `ops.py`.
-We can import them into a new file where we define our pipeline execution steps, this will be done in a dagster `graph`.
+We can import them into a new file where we define our pipeline execution steps, this will be done in a Dagster `graph`.
 A `graph` is a set of interconnected ops or sub-graphs.
 While individual ops typically perform simple tasks, ops can be assembled into a graph to accomplish complex tasks.

 We will have one `graph` for data collection that executes for one ticker, and another `graph` that will contain more than one version of our collection `graph` to execute and then pass all of the outputs into our write down function.